fraenzi/popmod_snowfinch/docs/predictive_model.md

 <p class="caption">(\#fig:survest)Three-months apparent survival estimates for juvenile (first half year) and adult Snowfinches in the Swiss Alps.
 Vertical bars are 95% intervals of the posterior distributions.</p>
 </div>

-The preliminary results indicate that adult apparent survival is lowest in late winter and may be lower in females compared to males in late summer.
+Our preliminary results indicate that adult apparent survival is lowest in late winter.
+Survival may be lower in females compared to males in late summer.
 Apparent survival of the freshly fledged birds in late summer may be underestimated because we assume that during the second half of their first year, their apparent survival equals adult apparent survival, which may not be true.
-However, after the post-juvenile moult in late summer, first year and older birds are no longer distinguisable.
-Therefore, of birds captured for the first time in winter, we only know that they are at least half a year old.
-To be able to estimate separate first year apparent survival for the whole first year, we would need to deal with unidentified ages.
+However, after the post-juvenile moult in late summer, first year and older birds are no longer distinguishable.
+Therefore, we only know of birds captured for the first time in winter, that they are at least half a year old.
+To be able to separately estimate first year apparent survival for the whole first year, we would need to deal with unidentified ages.